PENGLU-WashU/IMC_Denoise/README.md

 ## Implement IMC_Denoise
 ### Directory structure of raw IMC images
 In order to generate a training set for DeepSNF, the directory structure of raw IMC images must be arranged as follows.
+Note that the channel image names should contain the specific isotope names.
+For example, "141Pr" in "141Pr-CD38_141Pr.tiff" and "144Nd" in "144Nd-CD14_Nd144.tiff".
+We define the isotope names as the channel names of the IMC images.
 ```
 |---Raw_image_directory
 |---|---Tissue1_sub_directory